Poziom trudności: B2

 C1

-At Biograph, a longevitydługowieczność clinic with locations in New York City and San Francisco, an assessmentbadanie; ocena stanuocena; badanie day can last up to six hours and include the collectionzbiór; gromadzenie of more than 1,000 data pointspunkty danych from more than 30 advanced diagnosticszaawansowana diagnostyka.
+At Biograph, a longevitydługowieczność clinic with locations in New York City and San Francisco, an assessmentocena; badanie day can last up to six hours and include the collectionzbiór; gromadzenie of more than 1,000 data pointspunkty danych from more than 30 advanced diagnosticszaawansowana diagnostyka.
 This includes proprietaryzastrzeżony; opatentowany MRIrezonans magnetyczny and CTtomografia komputerowa scans, a body compositionskład ciała analysisanaliza, VO2 max testingtest VO2 max and comprehensivekompleksowy; szczegółowy bloodworkbadania krwi.
 Members are welcomed into their own private suiteprywatny apartament / prywatny pokój for the day where they can decompresszrelaksować się; rozładować napięcie between assessments, review the information and shower afterward.
 Weeks after the visit, clients receive a personalisedspersonalizowany; dostosowany do osoby health risk profileprofil ryzyka zdrowotnego that synthesisessyntetyzuje; łączy w całość every data point.

 B2

-This is just a glimpseprzelotny wglądprzelotny wgląd of a rapidlyszybko, w błyskawicznym tempie expandingrozwijający się, powiększający się category of businesses built onoparty na the idea that ageing is something that can be managed, and for a price, slowed down.
+This is just a glimpseprzelotny wgląd of a rapidlyszybko, w błyskawicznym tempie expandingrozwijający się, powiększający się category of businesses built onoparty na the idea that ageing is something that can be managed, and for a price, slowed down.
 While the global wellness economy has balloonedgwałtownie wzrosła in recent years, longevitydługowieczność is emergingwyłaniający się, pojawiający się as one of its fastest-growing segmentssegmenty, części rynku.

 B2